Hecke operators on topological modular forms: Introduction

 the first being a homotopy between endomorphisms the $\E_\infty$-ring $\TMF[\frac{1}{k}]$ and the second of the spectrum $\TMF[\frac{1}{n}]$, where $\nu_p(-)$ indicates $p$-adic valuation. \end{theoremalph}

-The symbol $\bigcomp$ indicates not only that all possible orders of compositions are homotopic up to higher coherent homotopy.\footnote{This natural homotopy between $\T_n\circ \T_m$ and $\T_m\circ \T_n$ for coprime $m$ and $n$ is evidence that a (speculative) spectral Hecke algebra should have an $\E_\infty$-structure---this is work in progress.}\\
+The symbol $\bigcomp$ indicates that all possible orders of compositions are homotopic up to higher coherent homotopy.
+For us, this natural homotopy between $\T_n\circ \T_m$ and $\T_m\circ \T_n$ for coprime $m$ and $n$ is evidence that a (speculative) spectral Hecke algebra should have an $\E_\infty$-structure---this is work in progress.\\

-The eagle-eyed reader might notice that the classical formula for the composition of Hecke operators $\T_n\circ \T_m$ for $\gcd(m,n)\neq 1$ does not occur above.
-If we further invert $\phi=\gcd(6,\phi(mn))$ where $\phi(-)$ is \emph{Euler's totient function}, then we can refine our characterisation of $\T_n\circ \T_m$ from \Cref{interrationsintro}.
+We also have an expression for $\T_n\circ \T_m$ for $\gcd(m,n)\neq 1$ so long as we further invert $\gcd(6,\phi(mn))$, where $\phi(-)$ is \emph{Euler's totient function}.
 The following formula is inspired by Baker's definition of stable Hecke operators on elliptic cohomology \cite{bakerhecketwo} and the classical formula \cite[\textsection5.3]{diamondshur}.

 \begin{theoremalph} Let $m,n$ be two positive integers and set $\phi=\gcd(6,\phi(mn))$.
 Then there is a homotopy between morphisms of spectra

 where the sum above ranges over those positive integers $d$ which divide both $m$ and $n$. \end{theoremalph}